Araz-cs/Fabflix/README.md

 ```
 * Refresh the application manager and click on Project1 to deploy.

+## Deploy Android app
+* Import cs122b-spring21-project4-android-example on android studio as gradle project.
+* Match url to aws instance url (Already done for the current instance)
+* In AVD configurations, setup emulator to Pixel 4a API 30
+* Run emulator

 ## Substring match design
 Takes in user input with the SQL tables.
 Ex of substring design is
 ```html